matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 unstable key `us.cloke.msc4175.tz` and following approval would then support clients using the `m.tz` key with the values/validation that MSC requires.

-### Size Limit
+### Size Limits

+Until another MSC specifies otherwise:

+- Each profile *must* be *at most* 64KiB in size
+- Each profile may contain *up to* 50 keys (including `avatar_url` and `displayname`)
-The key *must* be a string of *at least* one byte, and *must* not exceed 255 bytes.
+- Each key *must* be a string of *at least* one byte, and *must* not exceed 128 bytes

-To ensure efficient handling and storage of profile data, this proposal requires the entire user profile JSON object not exceed 64KiB.
+- Each value *must* be a string and *must* not exceed 512 bytes

+These sizes are measured *after* being escaped for JSON, e.g. `🛸` would become `\uD83D\uDEF8`.

+This 64KiB size limit should be calculated on the full canonicalised JSON payload a homeserver would receive when retrieving the full profile, so a `Content-Length` header on the HTTP response must not exceed 65536 bytes.

-A future MSC may increase this limit or add exceptions, but this current limit has been chosen to allow both servers and clients to have predictable upper limits, especially for caching.
+Future MSCs may allow fields that are not string values, or add exceptions to the size limits, but these current limits have been chosen to allow both servers and clients to have predictable upper limits for performance and caching purposes.

-Homeservers may limit the fields (or content) that their local users can set, setting a size limit per field and/or for the entire profile, and may limit the maximum number of keys a user may set.

-For example, if a homeserver implementation finds it more efficient to measure limits per value, it could limit users to 50 keys with a 1024 byte limit per value, which would allow a user to set the 50 of the maximum key and value lengths without needing to calculate against the 64KiB total limit.

-**Note:** The existing `avatar_url` and `displayname` keys are contained within the profile, so if an implementation enforces a per-value limit on fields, it must also enforce them upon these fields.

 ### Implementation Details